Murray Bookchin

-Bookchin was a prominent anti-capitalist and advocate of social decentralization along ecological and democratic lines.
-His ideas have influenced social movements since the 1960s, including the New Left, the anti-nuclear movement, the anti-globalization movement, Occupy Wall Street, and more recently, the democratic confederalism of the Autonomous Administration of North and East Syria.
-He was a central figure in the American green movement and the Burlington Greens.
+Bookchin was a prominent anti-capitalist, anti-fascist and advocate of social decentralization along ecological and democratic lines.
+His ideas have influenced social movements since the 1960s, including the New Left, the anti-nuclear movement, the anti-globalization movement, Occupy Wall Street, and the democratic confederalism of the Democratic Autonomous Administration of North and East Syria.
+He was a central figure in the American green movement.
+An autodidact who never attended college, he is considered to be one of the most important left theorists of the twentieth century.

 Biography

+Background and early life 1921-1930

-Bookchin was born in New York City to Russian Jewish immigrants Nathan Bookchin and Rose (Kaluskaya) Bookchin.
-He grew up in the Bronx, where his grandmother, Zeitel, a Socialist Revolutionary, imbued him with Russian populist ideas.
-After her death in 1930, he joined the Young Pioneers, the Communist youth organization (for children 9 to 14) and the Young Communist League (for youths) in 1935.
+Bookchin was born on 1921 in New York City to Nathan Bookchin (born Nacham Wisotsky) and his first wife, Rose (Kalusky) Bookchin, Jewish immigrants from the Russian Empire.
+His father was from Mazyr (now Belarus) and his mother from Vilnius (Lithuania).
+He was embarrassed by his given name Mortimore and went by his childhood nickname, Murray.
+His father adopted the name of a relative, Bukczin, and anglicized it to Bookchin.
+His parents divorced in 1934.
+He grew up in the Bronx with his mother, uncle Daniel, and maternal grandmother, Zeitel, a Socialist Revolutionary who imbued him with Russian populist ideas.

+Early political involvement and personal life 1930-1947

+After his grandmother's death in 1930, he joined the Young Pioneers of America, the Communist youth organization (for children 9 to 14) and the Young Communist League (for youths) in 1935.
 He attended the Workers School near Union Square, where he studied Marxism.
 In the late 1930s he broke with Stalinism and gravitated toward Trotskyism, joining the Socialist Workers Party (SWP).
 In the early 1940s, he worked in a foundry in Bayonne, New Jersey, where he was a trade union organizer and shop steward for the United Electrical Workers as well as a recruiter for the SWP.
 Within the SWP, he adhered to the Goldman-Morrow faction, which broke away after the war ended.
 He was an auto worker and UAW member at the time of the great General Motors strike of 1945–46.
 In 1949, while speaking to a Zionist youth organization at City College, Bookchin met a mathematics student, Beatrice Appelstein, whom he married in 1951.
 They were married for 12 years and lived together for 35, remaining close friends and political allies for the rest of his life.
 They had two children, Debbie and Joseph.
 On religious views, Bookchin was an atheist, but was considered to be tolerant of religious views.